nheidloff/blog-nh/_posts/2024-04-25-watsonx-ai-byom.md

 GPTQ can be used for quantization and float16 and bfloat16 as datatypes.

-Models weights need to be available in the safetensors format.
+Model weights need to be available in the safetensors format.
 Models in PyTorch formats can be converted.

 ## Prerequisites